Connect with us

 The draft law seeks to toughen the Estates Agent Act that stipulates who should practice estate agency.
 It states that no individual shall work as an estate agent unless they are registered by the Estate Agents Registration Board (EARB).

-The Estate agents (Amendment) Bill suggests that “no person shall be entitled to receive commission, fee, payment, reward for a service provided if the person is not licensed under this Act when the service was provided.”
+The Estate Agents (Amendment) Bill suggests that “no person shall be entitled to receive commission, fee, payment, reward for a service provided if the person is not licensed under this Act when the service was provided.”

-It further proposes that “no person shall practice under any name, title, or style containing any of the word of phrases, ‘estate agent’, ‘land broker’, ‘realtor’, ‘real estate agent’, ‘letting agent’ ‘property manager’, ‘leasing agent’, ‘land agent’, ‘housing agent’ without a valid license.
+It further proposes that “no person shall practice under any name, title, or style containing any of the words of phrases, ‘estate agent’, ‘land broker’, ‘realtor’, ‘real estate agent’, ‘letting agent’ ‘property manager’, ‘leasing agent’, ‘land agent’, ‘housing agent’ without a valid license.

 The law defines a real estate agent as “a person who deals in the selling, mortgaging, charging, letting and management of immovable property or shares in immovable property of any land, house, shop, or other buildings.”

-If the Bill sails through, anyone seeking to be licensed as a real estate broker must be a holder of a KCSE certificate or its equivalent and a holder of a post-secondary certificate in Real Estate Agency or a certificate in a related field approved by EARB.
+If the Bill sails through, anyone seeking to be licensed as a real estate broker must be a holder of a KCSE certificate or its equivalent and a holder of a post-secondary certificate in a Real Estate Agency or a certificate in a related field approved by EARB.

-At the moment, applicants only need to satisfy the board that they are Kenyans of good character.
+Applicants only need to satisfy the board that they are Kenyans of good character.

 EARB says on its website that: “It is illegal to engage or procure the services of unregistered persons as it is punishable by law” – a fact that is often taken for granted by many Kenyans.

-Individuals caught practicing real estate agency illegally will face up to Sh1 million in penalties, up from the current Sh20,000 fine.
+Individuals caught practicing real estate agencies illegally will face up to Sh1 million in penalties, up from the current Sh20,000 fine.
 Besides, an agent will not receive payment for service rendered if they are not registered and licensed by the board to operate.

-According to EARB chairperson Nelly Mbugua, the review of the Act seeks to stem exploitation of the public by the unscrupulous agents as is currently the norm.
+According to EARB chairperson Nelly Mbugua, the review of the Act seeks to stem the exploitation of the public by unscrupulous agents as is currently the norm.

 James Muratha, a real estate professional, says the proposed law, once passed, can help unlock the industry’s immense potential.